yuanshunning/pickit-docs/docs/documentation/cameras/how-to-execute-robot-camera-calibration.rst

 This request should be sent from the robot using the provided calibration program.
-This program can be found under the  **Files** tab of the Pick-it web interface or under :ref:`robot-integrations`.
+This program can be found under the  **Files** tab of the Pickit web interface or under :ref:`robot-integrations`.

 After each successful collection of such a pair of transformations, the interface looks as follows: